roxanneelbaff/waw_os_hackathon_2026/module3_web_imprint_dataset/README.md

 ## Goal:
 Get familiar with the [German Imprints Dataset](https://openwebindex.eu/corpora/4057d6a0-0bd9-11f1-89ba-02a47ca5d9fd) — its structure, geospatial content, and thematic classification — and learn how to use enriched web data for your own geospatial research.

 ![OWI dataset overview](https://gitlab.dlr.de/opensearch/wawopensearch3_hackathon/-/raw/main/module3_web_imprint_dataset/images/OWI_overview.png)

 ## Overview:
 This module guides you through the end-to-end pipeline of working with web-extracted, geocoded, and thematically classified data from the OWS Legal Imprint Dataset.
 You'll learn how to:

+* Learn how to use a data corpus from teh OWI platform
 * Extract and filter web-based legal imprint data
 * Learn how to use [DuckDB](https://duckdb.org/) to filter easy large data sets
 * Process and enrich text with geolocation and topic tags